jaames/playnote-studio/readme.md

 ## Special Thanks

 - [Simon](https://github.com/simontime) for kindly letting me use his C PPM library and answering my dumb C questions while I was trying to port it to the Playdate.
-- [Matt](https://github.com/gingerbeardman) for helping me get access to the Playdate Developer Preview!
+- [Matt](https://github.com/gingerbeardman) for helping me get into to the Playdate Developer Preview!

 ## Building